open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

 yoda-baby-grogu-1  | =`;*'+.|,+?):(*-<}~}
 ```

-Fun, hu?
+Fun, huh?
 You can play around with Yoda's source code to add more contextual
 information and add processors to manipulate the log records as they pass the
 collector, now.